FAZ Women's Super Division

-The FAZ Women Super Division is the highest league of women’s football in Zambia.
+The FAZ Women Super Division is the highest league of women's football in Zambia.
 It was established in the beginning of 2021 and is run by FAZ.
-The inaugural season features 12 teams from four provinces in Zambia.
-The super division replaced the 4 regional women's leagues (Copperbelt, Lusaka, North-west and Central) as the highest level of women’s football in Zambia, while the regional leagues dropped to the second tier.
+The inaugural season featured 12 teams from four provinces in Zambia.
+The super division replaced the 4 regional women's leagues (Copperbelt, Lusaka, North-west and Central) as the highest level of women's football in Zambia, while the regional leagues dropped to the second tier.
+In November 2022 a new nationalwide division one was created, serving as the second tier and dropping the regional leagues to the third tier.

 The teams for the first season of the super division were selected from an application process where FAZ granted spots in the league for fully structured teams that were expected to be able to complete the full season.
-The creation of the league came from a wider promotion of the women’s game in a promising era of Zambian women’s football with the Copper Queens qualified for the Tokyo Olympic games.
-It was also a response to the newly announced CAF Women's Champions League, where the best teams of the continent will compete, starting later in 2021.
+The creation of the league came from a wider promotion of the women's game in a promising era of Zambian women's football with the Copper Queens qualified for the Tokyo Olympic games.
+It was also a response to the newly announced CAF Women's Champions League, where the best teams of the continent are competing and started later in 2021.

 Past champions

 The Women's Football League in Zambia dates back to the beginning of the 1980s when women competed in Copperbelt province.
 The national league began in January 1984, according to RSSSF, with teams "mostly from Copperbelt towns: Luanshya, Mufulira (Mufulira Flying Queens), Kitwe (Kitwe Flying Angels), Ndola, Kalulushi, Chililabombwe (Konkola Blades) and Chingola."

-The Football Association of Zambia became involved in the national league held from 1999 for a few seasons, and the Lusaka Zambia Women Football Championship Cup was held from 2005–2007.
+The Football Association of Zambia became involved in the national league held from 1999 for a few seasons, and the Lusaka Zambia Women Football Championship Cup was held from 2005 to 2007.

 In the beginning of the 90s Copperbelt football died out while it instead was introduced in Lusaka at the end of the decade and Kabwata EDUSPORT United was an early dominant of the game.
 Since then, women have competed in various competitions, predominantly in the Copperbelt and Lusaka, with the following champions: